RogerSelwyn/AICO_HomeLINK/docs/mqtt.md

   user_id: null
 ```

+Additonally:
+* If the message type is `reading` it will update the relevant sensors status and `readingdate` attribute.
-In addition, if the message type is `alert`, `device`, `property`  or '`reading` it will trigger an update to all entities to ensure they reflect current state.
+* If the message type is `alert`, `device` or `property` it will trigger an update to all entities to ensure they reflect current state.

-Also, it will set an `alertstatus` on the alert listed against a device showing what state it is in.
+* It will set an `alertstatus` on the alert listed against a device showing what state it is in.
 This will show for example `FIRE_ALARM` in the initial state and `CANCEL` when the alarm has been silenced.